Time-multiplexed layer reuse for physical neural networks: Discussion

 \section{Discussion}

-We have discussed the importance and scaling of the number of trainable parameters for artificial neural networks, noting that many PNNs lag far behind in terms of scale.
-To address this issue, we propose a modified version of time-multiplexing, which only requires high-speed switches for the hardware, but allows the other elements, in particular the training of parameters, to operate with slower physical principles.
-The resultant architecture is called ReLaX-Net.
+Many PNNs still lag far behind digital neural networks in terms of scale when counting the number of trainable parameters.
+To address this issue, we proposed a modified form of time-multiplexing that tries to balance reuse of hardware and decoupling of inference and reconfiguration timescales.
+The resulting TIDAL-Net architecture uses switches and time-multiplexing to construct a non-trivial deep neural network.

-We test our results on an image classification and natural language benchmark task, demonstrating that switching between a small set of weights is an effective approach to enhance performance.
-By balancing between the number of parameters and implementation cost, ReLaX-Net opens new pathways for scaling PNNs.
-Numerical experiments also emphasize the importance of preparing appropriate parameters, such as the number of time steps and the number of unique weight matrices for the ReLaX-Net configuration.
-The optimal values of $L_{\rm{W}}$ and $L_{\rm{T}}$ depend on the task and the available implementation resources.
-We present generic cases to make our results as broadly applicable as possible, but each individual PNN will have to consider additional details.
-We consider additional trade-offs for the parameters in the Supplemental Information Section S8.
+We evaluated TIDAL-Net on image-classification and natural-language benchmark tasks, demonstrating that switching between a small set of weights is an effective approach for improving performance.
+By balancing the number of trainable parameters against implementation cost, TIDAL-Net provides a possible pathway for enhancing PNNs.

+Our numerical experiments also emphasize the importance of selecting appropriate architectural parameters, such as the number of time steps and the number of unique weight matrices.
+The optimal values of $L_{\mathrm{W}}$ and $L_{\mathrm{T}}$ depend on the task and on the available implementation resources.
+Although we have focused on generic cases to make our results broadly applicable, each individual PNN platform will require additional system-specific considerations.
+Additional trade-offs under a fixed total parameter budget are discussed in Supplemental Information Section S2.
+Therein we also find that ``dividing'' a single large trainable physical layer into multiple smaller layers in order to increase the effective depth is often not beneficial.

-Like all scaling approaches, ReLaX-Net requires the resource for extra weights to be implemented, but it does not need dynamic reconfiguration during inference.
-These multiple trainable weights are then switched between during inference.
-Surprisingly, ``dividing" a large physical trainable layer into multiple smaller ones (to achieve a higher depth) is not worth the trade-off according to our numerical simulations.
+Physical neural networks inherently need to balance between size, inference time, and energy consumption.
+On many PNN platforms, weight reconfiguration and therefore time-multiplexing is both energy intensive and slow.
+TIDAL-Net avoids this cost by reusing weights, while still allowing a reduction in hardware size.
+While a classical physical neural network can improve performance by becoming larger - requiring both more hardware and energy to run - TIDAL-Net scales differently.
+Through the reuse of existing weights, the network size can be kept smaller, while still increasing the effective depth.
+If the switches are fast enough, this does not even necessarily come at a temporal cost.
+However, ultimately, neural networks become more powerful as they become larger - and the same is true for TIDAL-Net.
+This fundamental trade-off of performance and energy seems inherent to all current approaches.